VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Dataset Generation

 \section{Dataset Generation}

-The problems of \ourproball\ and \ourprob\ require the dataset distribution to have a key characteristic of multiple polygons $P$ corresponding to the same visibility graph $G$.
-Additionally, the dataset should also represent a high diversity of visibility graphs.
-No current dataset available has these characteristics.
-Hence, we address it by uniformly sampling polygons based on graph properties described below, and also generate multiple augmentations of the same polygon.
-The dataset generation process involves sampling 60,000 polygons with 25 vertex locations arranged in fixed anticlockwise ordering.
-The vertex locations are drawn from a uniform distribution within $[-1, 1]^2$.
-We use the 2-opt move~\citep{auer1996heuristics} algorithm to generate polygons from the drawn locations.
-We observed that the dataset generated from the 2-opt move algorithm exhibited non-uniformity with respect to the link diameter of the visibility graph.
-Link diameter quantifies the maximum number of edges on the shortest path between any two graph nodes.
-A higher diameter indicates greater concavity in the polygon.
-Hence, to have a balanced distribution, we resample the large dataset based on the link diameter of the visibility graph.
-The resampling process results in a subset of 18,500 polygons.
-In the appendix (Section~\ref{subsec:dataset_stats}, Figure \ref{fig:diameter}) we present additional statistics showing that our dataset is uniformly distributed in terms of link diameter.
-We further augment each polygon to generate 20 samples for each graph.
-We apply shear transformation and vertex perturbation for preserving the visibility graph $G$.
-The augmentations introduce the property of multiple polygons with the same combinatorial graph G. The augmentation and resampling are critical for learning the representative space of~\ourproball{} and~\ourprob{} problems.
-The final training dataset consists of 370,000 polygons and their respective visibility graphs and triangulation graph.
+The \ourproball{} and \ourprob{} problems require a dataset distribution with a key property: multiple polygons $P$ corresponding to the same visibility graph $G$.
+In addition, the dataset should exhibit high diversity across different visibility graphs.
+Since no existing dataset satisfies these criteria, we construct one by uniformly sampling polygons based on the graph properties described below and generating multiple augmentations of each polygon.

+The dataset generation process involves sampling 60,000 polygons, each with 25 vertex locations arranged in a fixed anticlockwise order.
+The vertex coordinates are drawn from a uniform distribution within $[-1, 1]^2$.
+We employ the 2-opt move algorithm~\citep{auer1996heuristics} to generate valid polygons from the sampled locations.
+However, the resulting dataset exhibits non-uniformity with respect to the link diameter of the visibility graph, where link diameter quantifies the maximum number of edges on the shortest path between any two graph nodes.
+A higher diameter indicates greater polygon concavity.
+To achieve a balanced distribution, we resample the dataset based on the link diameter of the visibility graph, resulting in a final subset of 18,500 polygons.
+Additional statistics in Appendix~\ref{subsec:dataset_stats} (Figure~\ref{fig:diameter}) show that our dataset is uniformly distributed in terms of link diameter.

+We further augment each polygon to generate 20 samples per visibility graph $G$.
+Shear transformations and vertex perturbations are applied while preserving the visibility graph structure.
+These augmentations introduce the property of multiple polygons sharing the same combinatorial graph $G$.
+Both augmentation and resampling are essential for learning the representative space of the \ourproball{} and \ourprob{} problems.
+The final training dataset consists of 370,000 polygons along with their corresponding visibility and triangulation graphs.